vstehle/systemready-scripts/README.md

 IR template].

-The `check-sr-results.py` script depends on the `identify.py` script, on the `guid-tool.py` script to check the GUIDs and on `capsule-tool.py` to verify the capsule.
+The `check-sr-results.py` script depends on the `identify.py` script, on the `guid-tool.py` script to check the GUIDs, on `capsule-tool.py` to verify the capsule and on `dt-parser.py` to check the Devicetree blob.

 [SystemReady IR template]: https://gitlab.arm.com/systemready/systemready-ir-template